IlayRam/HW5-Computer-Graphics-Basketball/README.md

-# Computer Graphics - Exercise 5 - WebGL Basketball Court
+# Computer Graphics - Exercise 5 - WebGL Basketball Court - Noam shildekraut, Ilay Ram

 ## Getting Started
 1. Clone this repository to your local machine
 2. Make sure you have Node.js installed
-3. Run npm install
-4. Start the local web server: `node index.js`
+3. Start the local web server: `node index.js`
-5. Open your browser and go to http://localhost:8000
+4. Open your browser and go to http://localhost:8000

 ## Complete Instructions
 **All detailed instructions, requirements, and specifications can be found in:**